NikkelM/Hades-II-HadesBiomes/README.md

 ## Prerequisites

 In order to use this mod you _must_ have Hades installed on your system when playing Hades II.
-You should not uninstall Hades after insalling the mod, as the mod will not work without it.
+You should not uninstall Hades after installing the mod, as the mod will not work without it.

 It is recommended to have both Hades and Hades II installed through the same platform (e.g. both through Steam or both through Epic)/in the same parent directory.